UhhhWaitWhat/kodi-ws/README.md

 The connection object emits the following events:

 #### error
-Emitted whenever the underlying websocket throws an error.
+Emitted whenever the underlying websocket throws an error or a server response cannot be parsed.

 #### close
 Emitted if the underlying socket is closed.

 ### Methods
 #### .notification(method, cb)
 Assigns a handler to a notfication sent by connection.
 The `cb` function will be passed a single argument containing the notifications data. `method` should be a string containing the notifications name.